surffreaky/Salesforce-Flow-Best-Practices/BestPracticesForDesigningSalesforceFlows.md

 # Best practices for developing Salesforce Flows
-## A. Prerequisites – before you start using your Salesforce Flow:
+## A. Prerequisites – before you start building your Salesforce Flow:
 ###	1. Analyze requirements
 What is the business case?
 Which are the specific use cases?
 Think critically and look outside of the box.
 Hence do not be afraid to ask your client many questions to get a clear and complete understanding.
 ### 2. Write User Stories